How Long to Cook Prime Rib Per Pound (For All Types of Doneness)

 The smoker or oven temperature will affect the cooking time.
 Below, I have detailed the prime rib cooking time at four different temperature points.

-o you can be sure your perfect prime rib roast comes out exactly how you want it.
+As well as the adjustments needed for each level of doneness.
+So you can be sure your perfect prime rib roast comes out exactly as you want.

 prime-rib-roast-cooking-time